Biobix/maelstRom/README.md

 MAGE is the Modeller of Allelic Gene Expression, an R package providing extensive functions for various RNAseq-based allelic analyses.
-This ranges from basic tasks such as (solely) RNAseq-base genotyping, to the analysis of more complex population-level phenomena such as (differential) allelic bias, allellic divergence and (loss of) imprinting analyses.
+This ranges from basic tasks such as (solely) RNAseq-based genotyping, to the analysis of more complex population-level phenomena such as (differential) allelic bias, allellic divergence and (loss of) imprinting analyses.
 More information about what these are and how to